kylehh/kylehh.github.io/_posts/2024/24-10-30-TensorRT-LLM.md

   - LLM
 ---

-To understand NIM, you can avoid deeper undertand of TRT-LLM, Triton and even vLLM.
-Those will be focus for the next months
+To understand NIM, you can not avoid deep undertanding of TRT-LLM, Triton and even vLLM.
+Those will be focus for the near future.

 This is more like a note of how to hosting a LLM on Triton with TRTLLM backend

 ## 1 Build the Container
 The workspace is a container built for Triton Server.
 The [instructions](https://github.com/triton-inference-server/tensorrtllm_backend/blob/main/docs/build.md) is for TensorRT-LLM backend.
 1. Build the TensorRT-LLM Backend from source